-- 1. Initial Discussion: Complaints regarding grades and testing must first be discussed with the Course Organizer within two weeks from the results announcement. - 2.
-Escalation if Unresolved: If the dispute is not resolved, the student must then discuss the matter with the Head of Department. - 3.
-Further Escalation: If the matter remains unresolved at that level, the Vice Dean for Academic Affairs should be notified in writing.
+- 1. Initial Discussion: Complaints regarding grades and testing must first be sent via email to the Course Organizer within two weeks from the results announcement. - 2.
+Escalation if Unresolved: If the dispute is not resolved, the student must then send an email to the matter with the Head of Department and the program coordinator . - 3.
+Further Escalation: If the matter remains unresolved at that level, the Vice Dean for Academic Affairs should be notified via email.
 A meeting will be established for further discussion. - 4.
 Final Decision: The committee will then make a recommendation to the Vice Dean for Academic Affairs, who will make a final decision on the disposition of the complaint.
 Disputes, requests, and complaints must be submitted and resolved according to announced deadlines each semester.